The Old Tyleryan’s Association.

 In January 1930 The Tyleryan magazine was revived under the editorship of Mr Albert Lovesy.
 The magazine was being printed at the Gazette Offices, Abertillery.

 Mr W. D. Lewis Evans Retirement.

-In April 1931 at the same time as the Photographic Society was formed, the Old Tyleryans alo formed a Literary Society under the leadership of Mr Cyril Thomas and Miss Gladys Marson.
+In April 1931 at the same time as the photographic society was formed, the Old Tyleryan’s also formed a literary society under the leadership of Mr Cyril Thomas and Miss Gladys Marson?